fromtheoutfit/starter/_docs/starter/contributing.md

 <a name="pull-requests"></a>
 ## Pull requests

-Good pull requests—patches, improvements, new features—are a fantastic help.
-They should remain focused in scope and avoid containing unrelated commits.
+Good pull requests—patches, improvements, new features—are a big help.

 **Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project’s developers might not want to merge into the project.